Rubas22/2021_pml_rubas/README.md

 # 2021_pml_rubas
-This is my repo for the course ML at CCM UNAM
+This is my repo for the course ML at CCM UNAM.
-All progress is going to be saved here.

 For this course, we follow the book: C. Muller, Andreas and Guido, Sarah.
 "Introduction to Machine Learning with Python".
 United States of America., O’Reilly Media, Inc., 1005 Gravenstein Highway North, Sebastopol, CA 95472., October 2016.